vulbyte/longLive/README.md

 <!--
-SPDX-FileCopyrightText: 2018 yuzu Emulator Project
+SPDX-FileCopyrightText: 2018 muzu Emulator Project
 SPDX-License-Identifier: GPL-2.0-or-later
 -->
 <h3>To Nintendo Legal Team: You cannot defeat us, even if you take me down, more would come.
 If you taken them down as well, still more would come.
 You have lost this battle. </h3>